Arcane-01/Antenna-Design-using-CST-Studio-Suite/Antenna Design Workshop files/HackMd Notes.md

 For half wave dipole of length $\frac{\lambda}{2}$ the current distribution is sinusoidal ie either $sin$ or $cos$

-Correct answer is 73$\Omega$
+Correct answer is 73 ohms

 $dl \rightarrow R_r = 80\pi^2(\frac{dl}{\lambda})^2$

 find $E_{\theta}$ and $H_\phi$

 The port should see the value of 73 ohms
-So update the port impedance to $73\Omega$ by right clicking the port1 in navigation tree and selecting properties.
+So update the port impedance to 73 ohms by right clicking the port1 in navigation tree and selecting properties.

 ![](https://i.imgur.com/fu3uYC5.png)

 The first minimum is at 0.8575 MHz

-For 50$\Omega$:
+For 50 ohms:
 ![](https://i.imgur.com/4YIzNcA.png)

-The impedance value of half wave dipole is 73$\Omega$
+The impedance value of half wave dipole is 73 ohms

 The second resonant frequency